aiman-al-masoud/deixiscript/docs/notes/notes.md

 - The next 2 instructions repeat while x < 10.
 - x increments.
-- console logs x.
+- you log x.

 As well as:

 - x increments.
-- console logs x.
+- you log x.
 - The previous 2 instructions repeat while x < 10.

 # https://stackoverflow.com/questions/9163341/multiple-inheritance-prototypes-in-javascript